 Pulque, fermented agave juice, is fortified with the seeds or roots of Datura lanosa and D. innoxia, and used for sexual magical rituals, ritual offerings, and other uses.

-The Aztec had their human sacrifice victims drink 4 bowls of pulque with D. innoxia before the ritual, perhaps as a sedative.
+The Aztecs had their human sacrifice victims drink 4 bowls of pulque with D. innoxia before the ritual, perhaps as a sedative.

 The Yaqui Indians add D. innoxia leaves to mescal (liquor made from Agave).